atharvjoshi34/linux-cheat-sheet/users_and_groups.md

 #### Details of group are located in the file /etc/group

-When you will open the above file you will see the the deatils in the following format **g1:x:1003:** [ man 5 group]
+When you will open the above file you will see the the deatils in the following format **g1: x :1003:** [ man 5 group]

 - The first field is for name
 - The second field is for password